 All trees (all species) eight inches in diameter at breast height (DBH), including dead trees, require a permit to be removed.
 Permits for removal of trees for new construction projects must be submitted with the building permit and will be reviewed as part of site plan review.

-All trees 16 inches or greater must be approved by the Town’s Tree Advisory Protection Committee.
-The Committee also reviews any appeals to tree removals that have been denied by staff or a single member of the Committee.
-The Committee is made up of five citizens appointed by Town Council, including one certified arborist and four others knowledgeable in forestry or horticultural matters.
+All trees 16 inches or greater must be approved by the Town’s Tree Protection Board (TPB).
+The TPB also reviews any appeals to tree removals that have been denied by the staff arborist .
+The TPB is made up of five citizens appointed by Town Council, including one certified arborist and four others knowledgeable in forestry or horticultural matters.

 Criteria for Removal